 In the conduct of military operations, Article 57 of Additional Protocol I, requires that parties, “take all feasible precautions in the choice of means and methods of attack with a view to avoiding, and in any event to minimizing, incidental loss of civilian life, injury to civilians and damage to civilian objects”.
 Further, the aforementioned Article specifically warns that “[n]o provision in this article may be construed as authorizing any attacks against the civilian population, civilians or civilian objects.”
 Employing the use of a bomb to “knock” on the roof, or a reconnaissance missile as a form of communication, like a knock on a door, may amount to “[a]cts or threats of violence the primary purpose of which is to spread terror among the civilian population” and accordingly “are prohibited” under Article 51 of Additional Protocol I.

 Critically, reconnaissance missiles that are employed to deliver “knock on the roof” warnings are far from benign, and in many cases are capable of penetrating several floors in high rise buildings.
-There are numerous documented cases of persons being killed in missile attacks from “knock on the roof” warnings.
+There are numerous documented cases of persons being in missile attacks from “knock on the roof” warnings.
 It is worth mentioning that due to this type of bombardment the residents of the house, and neighbouring houses, evacuate them to be bombed and completely destroyed by fighter jets.
 In some cases, this happens after hours and mostly the residents of the house, and even the residents of neighbouring houses are not be able to go back to the houses out of fear of another bombardment, until there is a cease-fire.
 In this case the residential building containing four residential units was completely destroyed.
 Crucially the principle of distinction in armed conflict is sacrosanct and Israel must distinguish between civilian objects which do not constitute legitimate military objectives in targeting.

 3. Superfluous Injury and Unnecessary Suffering